Land value tax: Efficiency

-A supply and demand diagram showing the effects of land value taxation.
-As the supply of land is fixed, the burden of the tax falls entirely on the landowner.
+A supply and demand diagram showing the effects of land value taxation on the rental market.
+In this case, the consumers are the tenants, and the producers are the landlords.
+As the supply of land is fixed, the burden of the tax falls entirely on the landlord.
 There is no change in the rental price and quantity transacted, and no deadweight loss.

 Most taxes distort economic decisions and discourage beneficial economic activity.
 For example, property taxes discourage construction, maintenance, and repair because taxes increase with improvements.
 LVT is not based on how land is used.
 Because the supply of land is essentially fixed, land rents depend on what tenants are prepared to pay, rather than on landlord expenses.
-Thus, if landlords passed LVT on to tenants, they might move or rent smaller spaces before absorbing increased rent.
+Thus, if landlords passed LVT on to tenants, they might move or rent smaller spaces before absorbing the increased rent.

 The land's occupants benefit from improvements surrounding a site.
 Such improvements shift tenants' aggregate demand curve to the right (they will pay more).
 Landlords benefit from price competition among tenants; the only direct effect of LVT in this case is to reduce the amount of social benefit that is privately captured as land price by titleholders.

 LVT is said to be justified for economic reasons because it does not deter production, distort markets, or otherwise create deadweight loss.
-Land value tax can even have negative deadweight loss (social benefits), particularly when land use improves.
+Land value tax can even generate negative deadweight loss (i.e., social benefits), particularly when land use improves.
 Economist William Vickrey believed that:

 "removing almost all business taxes, including property taxes on improvements, excepting only taxes reflecting the marginal social cost of public services rendered to specific activities, and replacing them with taxes on site values, would substantially improve the economic efficiency of the jurisdiction."

 LVT's efficiency has been observed in practice.
 Fred Foldvary stated that LVT discourages speculative land holding because the tax reflects changes in land value (up and down), encouraging landowners to develop or sell vacant/underused plots in high demand.
 Foldvary claimed that LVT increases investment in dilapidated inner city areas because improvements don't cause tax increases.
-This in turn reduces the incentive to build on remote sites and so reduces urban sprawl.
+This, in turn, reduces the incentive to build on remote sites and, in turn, reduces urban sprawl.
 For example, Harrisburg, Pennsylvania's LVT has operated since 1975.
-This policy was credited by mayor Stephen R. Reed with reducing the number of vacant downtown structures from around 4,200 in 1982 to fewer than 500.
+This policy was credited by Mayor Stephen R. Reed with reducing the number of vacant downtown structures from around 4,200 in 1982 to fewer than 500.

 LVT is arguably an ecotax because it discourages the waste of prime locations, which are a finite resource.
 Many urban planners claim that LVT is an effective method to promote transit-oriented development.

+According to a 2026 study, implicit land taxes increase density, earnings, and firm growth, "consistent with theoretical predictions that taxing land more heavily than structures encourages denser and more productive development."